 We're with you every step of the way.

 Call a TruHearing Consultant who can answer your questions and set an exam with a provider near you.

 Get a comprehensive hearing exam from a TruHearing accredited provider, who will recommend hearing aids that accommodate your hearing loss, budget, and lifestyle.

-Receive free aftercare, including three follow-up visits for fitting, adjustments, and ongoing education to make sure you are completely satisfied with your hearing aids.
+Receive free aftercare, including one year of follow-up visits for fitting, adjustments, and ongoing education to make sure you are completely satisfied with your hearing aids.